-ConsumingTech enjoys helping people customize their mobile devices, teaching them helpful tips with computing, and covering the main news and reviews for each brand that routinely makes a name for themselves in the tech industry.
+ConsumingTech enjoys helping people learn how to use their mobile devices, teaching them helpful tips with computing, providing free downloads for mobile and desktop operating systems, and covering the main news and reviews for each brand that routinely makes a name for themselves in the tech industry.

-With roughly half a million views a month and thousands of people using our website every day putting their trust in the information coming from our pages, you can use our content with confidence in knowing that you are getting accurate information.
-If you notice any incorrect information or facts, we urge you to get in touch with us from our contact page so we can fix it.
+With hundreds of thousands of people using our website every month, putting their trust in the information coming from our pages, you can use our content with confidence in knowing that you are getting accurate information.
+If you notice any incorrect information, we urge you to get in touch with us from our contact page so we can fix it.

 The ConsumingTech Writing Team

 Amit Rahi: Amit is an engineer from India.
-He has also written online for several technology publications.
-Amit enjoys software developing and has even created his own custom ROM.
+He has also written online for several technology-based publications.
+Amit enjoys software development and has even created his own custom ROM.

 Readers Like You: We often get tips directly to our email on for topic suggestions, and we greatly appreciate them!
 If you have a tip you think we might be interested in, you can reach out to me directly at firstname.lastname@example.org or send a message directly to our inbox on social media.

 We wanted a name that was two words in total, where one of the words was “tech,” and the phrase made grammatical sense in the English language.
-Enter Consuming Tech: one of the only two word phrases we could find available.
+Enter Consuming Tech: the two-word phrase that we thought made the most sense because we wanted to create a website that had heaps of tech-related content.
 ConsumingTech is designed to be an open-ended name that allows us to evolve along with technology and always cover whatever it is that comes our way in the future.
 Just because Windows is called Windows today doesn’t mean that Bill Gates won’t change his mind tomorrow, and in fact, some technology experts are predicting as much.
 It’s also a name that allows us to put all content from previous domains onto the one.

 Even though we haven’t got any one brand name in our domain doesn’t mean you shouldn’t take us seriously.
 We know tech almost as well as anybody.